 - Have an incident response plan.
 Many response plans simply escalate the issue to management but is management prepared to respond?
 Firms also rely on IT vendors but are they prepared to respond?
 Be aware there are reputable firms that specialize in remediation and a good plan should include having one on retainer or at least having identified the vendor you would call if needed.

-CCLS Can Help
+Core Compliance Can Help

 The Core Compliance & Legal Services, Inc. (“Core Compliance”) approach to cybersecurity begins with an assessment to identify risks.
 Core Compliance also offers robust user awareness training that covers a wide range of issues, including protection against ransomware.
 We help our clients with cybersecurity policies & procedures including an incident response plan.
 For more information, contact us at 619.278.0020.